Circuitscape/Omniscape.jl/README.md

 ## Citing Omniscape.jl

-A formal paper detailing Omniscape.jl is forthcoming, but until it is published, please use the something like the following to cite Omniscape.jl if you use it in your work:
+A formal paper detailing Omniscape.jl is currently [in pre-review](https://github.com/openjournals/joss-reviews/issues/2777).
+Until it is published, please use the following to cite Omniscape.jl if you use it in your work:
 > Landau, V. A. 2020.
-Omniscape.jl: An efficient and scalable implementation of the Omniscape algorithm in the Julia programming language, vX.Y.Z, URL: https://github.com/Circuitscape/Omniscape.jl, DOI: 10.5281/zenodo.3955123.
+Omniscape.jl: Software to compute omnidirectional landscape connectivity, vX.Y.Z, URL: https://github.com/Circuitscape/Omniscape.jl, DOI: 10.5281/zenodo.3955123.

 Here's a bibtex entry:
 ```